Turnkey CFO logo

 Generic bookkeepers miss what matters for consultants.

-Service businesses run on revenue models most bookkeepers get wrong.
-Retainers that are liabilities, not income.
-Unbilled WIP that belongs on the balance sheet.
-Subcontractor costs that should hit COGS, not overhead.
-S-Corp payroll that must be structured correctly.
-We handle every one.
+Service businesses run on revenue models most bookkeepers get wrong — retainers that are liabilities, unbilled WIP that belongs on the balance sheet, subcontractor costs that should hit COGS, and S-Corp payroll that must be structured correctly.

 What most bookkeepers miss